AnnaDK/Milestone-2/README.md

  ### [Developer Goals](#developer-goals)

  - Create the Second Milestone Project which meets requirements from Code Institute
- - Create the independent project after learning of JavaScript and  jQuery.
+ - Create an independent project after learning of JavaScript and jQuery.
  - More practise in HTML, CSS, JavaScript
  - The second independent project in the portfolio of the developer
- - Create an interesting and functional game which is fun to play.
+ - Create an interesting and functional game that is fun to play

  ### [User Stories](#user-stories)